-9.1.6 Consistency in ground motion hazard and structural response prediction for probabilistic structural assessment
+9.1.6 Consistency in Ground Motion Hazard and Structural Response Prediction for Probabilistic Structural Assessment

-The probabilistic assessment procedure used throughout this dissertation relies on combining the ground motion hazard (in terms of the specified IM) with conditional structural response predictions (structural response given IM).
+The probabilistic assessment procedure used throughout this report relies on combining the ground motion hazard (in terms of the specified IM) with conditional structural response predictions (structural response given IM).
 In practice today, the IM most often used is $Sa(T_1)$ .
 However, the ground motion hazard is typically computed for the geometric mean of the spectral accelerations of the two horizontal components of ground motion, while prediction of the response of (two-dimensional) structural models is made using a single horizontal component.
 This inconsistency is identified in Chapter 7, and its implications are discussed.
 The error results in unconservative estimates of the rates of exceeding given structural response levels.
-For an example site and structure located in Los Angeles, inconsistent treatment of $Sa(T_1)$ resulted in a 12% underestimation of the spectral acceleration value exceeded with a 2% probability in 50 years.
-Several methods of correcting the error are discussed, and suggestions are made regarding permanent correction of this error, such as modifying the U.S. Geological Survey hazard maps (2002) to be defined in terms of the $Sa(T_1)$ parameter used most often for structural response prediction.
+For an example site and structure located in Los Angeles, inconsistent treatment of $Sa(T_1)$ resulted in a 12% underestimation of the spectral acceleration value exceeded with a 2% probability in 50 years, and a 10% underestimation of the structure's maximum interstory drift ratio exceeded with a 2% probability in 50 years.
+Several methods of correcting the error are discussed, and suggestions are made regarding permanent correction of this error, such as modifying the U.S.

+Geological Survey hazard maps (2002) to be defined in terms of the $Sa(T_1)$ parameter used most often for structural response prediction.

-9.1.7 Correlation of response spectral values for use in hazard analysis
+9.1.7 Correlation of Response Spectral Values for Use in Hazard Analysis